-- (1) Clean water must be subject to ongoing monitoring according to the following requirements: - a) clean water must meet the criteria at the point of use according to the testing frequency set out in Table 1 Testing Requirements and Test Frequency for Clean Water; - b) microbiological testing must be performed by an ISO/IEC 17025 accredited laboratory with the required tests in the laboratory's scope of accreditation; and - c) the operator must ensure that water samplers are suitably trained.
+- (1) Clean water must be subject to ongoing monitoring according to the following requirements: - a) clean water must meet the criteria at the point of use according to the testing frequency set out in Table 1 Testing Rrequirements and Test Frequency for Clean Water; - b) microbiological testing must be performed by or under the supervision of a recognised signatory of a LAS laboratory, or an ISO/IEC 17025 accredited laboratory with the required tests in the laboratory's scope of accreditation; and - the operator must ensure that water samplers are suitably trained. and - b) the animal product operator must ensure that the training of water samplers is undertaken by a laboratory referred to in paragraph (b).

-Table 1: Testing Requirements and Test Frequency for Clean Water
+Table 1 - Testing Rrequirements and Test Frequency for Clean Water

-Measurement Criteria Test Frequency

-Faecal coliforms Must not be detected in any 100 ml sample 6 monthly

-Turbidity Must not exceed 5 NTU 6 monthly

-Chlorine (when chlorinating) Not less than 0.2 ppm (mg/L) free available chlorine with a minimum of 20 minute contact time Daily

-pH (when chlorinated) 6.6 - 8 6 monthly
+Clean water Quality Testing programme for a private/own supply Measurement Criteria Test Frequency Faecal coliforms Must not be detected in any 100 ml sample 6 monthly Turbidity Must not exceed 5 NTU 6 monthly Chlorine (when chlorinating) Not less than 0.2 ppm (mg/L) free available chlorine with a minimum of 20 minute contact time Daily pH (when chlorinated) 6.6 - 8 6 monthly